groboclown/godot-bootstrap/components/unit_tests/README.md

 First, create a new test file.
 The tests are expected to live in your Godot game folder, under the `tests` sub-directory - that's where the main test runner searches for the test files.
+It's usually a good idea to remap the `tests` category in your project file to the `tests` directory in the game folder to make test development and execution easier.

-The test file needs to extend the `unit_tests/base.gd` file.
-Because Godot doesn't have an API to inspect the names of the methods in a script, you need to initialize the list of test names in the `_init()` function.
+The test file needs to be named with a `test_` prefix, and it needs to extend the `unit_tests/base.gd` file.
+Because
+Godot doesn't have an API to inspect the names of the methods in a script, you need to initialize the list of test names in the `_init()` function.
 Finally, you need to write the test functions themselves.